 Tackling the world’s most critical engineering challenges requires the brightest engineers with the best research backgrounds.
-And that requires state-of-the-art teaching and specialist facilities that are future-proofed for the rapid advances in technology.
+And that requires state-of-the-art teaching and specialist facilities that are future-proofed for rapid advances in technology.

 By replacing its outdated resources with the high-tech Advanced Engineering Centre, the University of Brighton can better support its close partnership with high performance automotive expert Ricardo to design and develop low-carbon internal combustion systems.